Siva-0317/Lib-Chatbot/readme.md

 - Login with your register number (must exist in the `students` table).
 - Use text or hold the "Hold to Speak" button for voice input.
 - Switch between "Search" (book search) and "General Chat" (LLM-powered Q&A).
+- Now a pop up text bar is also enabled, so users can interact with the chatbot via text queries.

 ---